Saw Mill Run Boulevard is a heavily traveled four-lane Pittsburgh, PA road that passes through South Pittsburgh.

 The route into Pittsburgh from the south was so popular – so congested – that for half a century the intersection where Route 88 ends at Route 51 gave motorists headaches.
 The first discussions about fixing the bottleneck started in the mid 1960s.
 The Route 51/Route 88 intersection was finally fixed in the 2010s.

-Saw Mill Run Boulevard follows Saw Mill Run, an urban stream that drains water from Pittsburgh and portions of Mount Oliver, Castle Shannon and Bethel Park.
-The stream empties in the Ohio River around the Point, where a saw mill split wood for the British to build Fort Pitt – now Pittsburgh – before the Revolutionary War.
+Saw Mill Run Boulevard follows Saw Mill Run, an urban stream that drains water from Pittsburgh and portions of Castle Shannon and Bethel Park.
+The stream empties in the Ohio River around Pittsburgh’s Point.